alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 the [HCL language](https://www.terraform.io/docs/configuration/syntax.html)) and we ask Terraform to create / update our cloud environment accordingly.

-Let's test Terraform before using it for our project.
+Let's discover Terraform before using it for our project.
 Please [install it](https://www.terraform.io/intro/getting-started/install.html) on your computer (download the binary package and add it to your [PATH variable](https://en.wikipedia.org/wiki/PATH_(variable))), then open a terminal and run:
 ```bash